 Real Human Robot

-We also produce electronic music under the moniker Real Human Robot.
-We’d love for you to give us a listen on Soundcloud, check out a mix on Mixcloud, or grab one of our tracks off Beatport.
+We produce left-field techno under the moniker Real Human Robot.
+We’d love for you to give us a listen on Soundcloud, check out a mix on Mixcloud.